WASdev/azure.websphere-traditional.image/twas-nd/README.md

    1. Validate that the ability to patch is sufficient as an entitlement check.

-1. Create Azure Marketplace Azure Application entry for tWAS cluster. [gh-8-marketplace-entry](https://github.com/WASdev/azure.websphere-traditional.image/issues/8)
+1. Create Azure Marketplace Azure Application entry for tWAS-ND cluster. [gh-8-marketplace-entry](https://github.com/WASdev/azure.websphere-traditional.image/issues/8)

    1. Initial creation.